 EK: My five-year-old’s current favourite: what’s orange and sounds like a parrot?
 A carrot!

-SELTA: Well that’s about it then… Thank you Ellen Kythor, DENT Chair.
+SELTA: Well that’s about it then… Thank you Ellen Kythor, DELT Chair.

 By Ian Giles, 13 November 2017